WebCuratorTool/webcurator/webcurator-docs/guides/system-administrator-guide.rst

 Curator Tool but they have not been tested.
 Due to the products use of Hibernate for database persistence other database platforms should work, if the product is rebuilt with the correct database dialect.
-However only Postgesql, Oracle 11g, and MySQL have been tested.
+However only Postgesql, Oracle 12c, MySQL and MariaDB have been tested.

 Supported platforms
 -------------------